SEB-9-BH/u4-sql-joins-lab/exercise/README.md

 ## Introduction

 In this lab you will be writing queries to gain insight into our movies database.
-The `movies_db_lab` consists of four tables.
+The `movies_lab_db` consists of four tables.

 - The `movies` table is comprised of several movie instances which have a `title`, `synopsis` and `director_id`.
 - The `directors` table is a collection of directors, storing only their `name` as a string.